thegworld/gtx-browser/styleguide/c++/c++-features.md

 ## Abseil Banned Library Features {#absl-blocklist}

-The following Abseil library features are not allowed in the Chromium codebase.
+The following Abseil library features are not allowed in the GTx Browser codebase.

 ### Any <sup>[banned]</sup>